MarKo7s/Swept_source_trigger_interferometer-/Trigger/Readme_configuration.txt

 PYTHON INTERFACE:
 4)Use trigger.py to comunicate through serial port with the board and change trigger count.
-Example of communication: in Trigger_PSOC_SerialCOM_example.ipynb
+Example of communication: in trigger_example.ipynb

 NOTE: Baudrate of the serial port is already configured to 115200bps, when trigger object is created just pass the COM used.